blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

   {{ notice-text | markdownify }}
 </div>

+**Angular Ivy**
+In Angular Ivy there are no more `.ngfactory.js` files, all the required code for *view creation*{: .italic-lime-text} and *change detection*{: .italic-lime-text} is inside the component.
+Imho the incremental DOM if fully implemented in Ivy, what is missing in View Engine is the possibility to tree-shake the runtime to squeeze it as much as possible.
+{: .notice--special}

 ## How Angular application bootstraps

+Once the compiled code has been analyzed, it is interesting to see the call sequence to the Angular runtime to find which function renders the component.
+At the end of the sequence there must be the sought after `document.createElement()` function call to the DOM API.

-Now build the application and start a live server to debug it into the browser:
+Build the application and start a live server to debug it into the browser:

 ```bash
 ng build --aot